about us

 G̱ilakasda’x̱w’la

-Gloria Hunt, LANGUAGE SUPERVISOR
+Gloria Hunt, LANGUAGE PROGRAM SUPERVISOR

 Yo!
 Nugwa’a̱m K̓wak̓wabalas.
 Gayutła̱n lax̱a Kwagu’ł dłu’ ławit̓sis is dłu’ Ma’a̱mtagila.
 Gayutła̱n lax̱ ‘Ya̱lis. Ḵ̓aḵutł̓aṉ laxa̱ University of Vancouver Island lax Snuneymuxw.